musadiqpeerzada/portfolio/data/blog/design-patterns.md

 ```
 This helps adding new habitats easily by providing a structured and flexible approach to creating objects (in this case, animals) for each habitat.

 Overall, Abstract Factory decouples the object creation code from the specific implementations of classes.
 This decoupling allows to effortlessly add a new type of classes by creating new factory classes, adhering to open-closed principle.
-It makes the codebase more adaptable, organized, and easier to manage as you expand your application with diverse habitats.
+It makes the codebase more adaptable, organized, and easier to manage as we expand our application with diverse habitats.

 ### Builder